gstinoco/GFD-Wave/README.md

 ## Description :memo:
 This repository proposes a way to make an approximation to Wave Equation in two dimensions over regions that can range from regular (CUA) to highly irregular (ENG).

-For this, the proposed solution uses a Generalized Finite Differences Method for the numerical solution over all the regions on:<br>
+For this, the proposed solution uses a Generalized Finite Differences Method for the numerical solution over all the regions on unstructured clouds of points.
-1. Triangulations.
-2. Unstructured clouds of points.

 Havana Structured Grid                                        | Havana Cloud of Points :------------------------------------------------------------:|:------------------------------------------------------------: